 - Gather the dough into a pile and begin pressing it together.
 Press the heels of your palms firmly into the dough, pushing forward slightly.
 Fold the far edge of the dough upwards, towards you, and press it into the middle of the ball.
 Rotate it slightly.
 Repeat this press-fold-turn sequence for as long as your hands can go (about 10 minutes).

-- Preheat the oven to 400°F. Beat the egg and gently brush the rolls, sprinkle some sesame or poppy seeds on top and very gently put the rolls into the preheated oven.
+- Preheat the oven to 400°F/200°C. Beat the egg and gently brush the rolls with it, sprinkle some sesame or poppy seeds over and gently put the rolls into the oven (middle rack).
 Bake for 20 - 30 minutes, until the crust is golden brown.
-You can tell if the rolls are baked well by tapping on the bottom of a roll, if it sounds hollow, it's baked.
-If not, put it back in the oven for a little longer.
-Let it cool on a wire rack.
+You can tell if the rolls are fully baked by tapping them on the bottom, if the sound is hollow, it's baked.
+If not, put it back in the oven for a little longer in the lower rack.

 - Let them cool on a wire rack.